stencila/stencila/docker/stencila/README.md

 docker run -it --rm stencila/stencila --help
 ```

-The image has `/workspace` as its working directory and a default `guest` user.
+The image has `/workspace` as its working directory and a default `stencila` user.
 You can mount your local directory to `/workspace` and make yourself the user using Docker's `-v` and `-u` options e.g.

 ```sh
 docker run -it --rm -p 9000 -v $PWD:/workspace -u $(id -u):$(id -g) stencila/stencila